-How does a beautiful, sunny Spring day with white sands, emerald water and clean surf sound?
-Sounds like a perfect family weekend to me.
+When the Florida sun is hot, there’s nothing better than cooling off at the beach.
 The salty, cool water feels so relaxing.
 When I think about packing, I only want to take the essentials on the trip.
 One of those essential items happens to be a basic first aid kit.
 We love surfing and making sandcastles on the beach with the kids.
 I want my children to remember those great times at the beach and that means we need to go prepared.

 This brings me to some water safety tips for beaches:

-- Swim in designated swimming areas-These are sometimes marked off places with lifeguard present.
+• Swim in designated swimming areas-These are sometimes marked off places with lifeguard present.

-ring a first aid kit- Although lifeguards will have one, it is much easier to have a first aid kit right there with you- especially if you are beach camping and new a few extra items in the kit.
+• Bring a first aid kit– Although lifeguards will have one, it is much easier to have a first aid kit right there with you- especially if you are beach camping and need a few extra items in the kit.
 Also, by having your own, you won’t distract the lifeguards attention away from watching the water.
-So, what should be in a simple first aid kit: Waterproof band-aids, antibiotic ointment, hydrocortisone cream for insect bites, aloe and for sure, put in vinegar and shaving cream or any of the new lotions for stings. - Never swim or surf alone- It can be tempting to go out by yourself if others are busy, but it’s not a good idea.
-If you need help, a friend would be closer help than a lifeguard.
+So, what should be in a simple first aid kit?
+Waterproof band-aids, antibiotic ointment, hydrocortisone cream for insect bites, aloe, and for sure, put in vinegar, shaving cream or any of the lotions for jellyfish stings.

-- Be aware of water conditions- Make sure to check the beach flags and know what they mean.
+• Be aware of water conditions– Make sure to check the beach flags and know what they mean.
 It’s important to know if there is a rip current or red tide in the water in order to keep your family safe.
 Below are a list of the colored flags and their meanings.
 They are posted daily.

 Don’t let fear keep you from getting in the water at the beach this year.
 There’s nothing better than cool, saltwater-especially during allergy season.
 There are a ton of fun things to do at the beach.
 Have a great time and be water safe!